AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    </div>
    ```

    Above is the **edit** markup for the Poster Component.
 The HTL script overrides `/libs/screens/core/components/content/image/edit.html`.
-The markup is similar to the `production.html` markup and will display the title and description on top of the image.
+The markup is similar to the `production.html` markup and displays the title and description on top of the image.

-   The `aem-Screens-editWrapper`is added so that the component will not render full-screen in the editor.
-The `data-emptytext` attribute ensures a that placeholder is displayed when no image or content has been populated.
+   The `aem-Screens-editWrapper`is added so that the component is not rendered full-screen in the editor.
+The `data-emptytext` attribute ensures that a placeholder is displayed when no image or content has been populated.

 ## Create Client-Side Libraries {#clientlibs}

 Client-Side Libraries provide a mechanism to organize and manage CSS and JavaScript files necessary for an AEM implementation.
-More information about using [Client-Side Libraries can be found here.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html)
+More information about using [Client-Side Libraries can be found here.](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/clientlibs.html?lang=en)

 AEM Screens components are rendered differently in Edit mode vs. Preview/Production mode.
 Two sets of client libraries are created, one for Edit mode and a second for Preview/Production.

 1. Create a folder for client-side libraries for the Poster component.

-   Beneath `/apps/weretail-run/components/content/poster,`create a new folder named `clientlibs`.
+   Beneath `/apps/weretail-run/components/content/poster,`create a folder named `clientlibs`.

    ![2018-05-03_at_1008pm](assets/2018-05-03_at_1008pm.png)

-1. Beneath the `clientlibs` folder create a new node named `shared` of type `cq:ClientLibraryFolder.`
+1. Beneath the `clientlibs` folder create a node named `shared` of type `cq:ClientLibraryFolder.`

    ![2018-05-03_at_1011pm](assets/2018-05-03_at_1011pm.png)